-The Commission is continuing to take forward each of the 10 actions.
-It calls on EU countries, employers' associations, trade unions, industry and other interested parties to continue to work together to ensure that these initiatives produce the best possible outcomes.
+The Commission also calls on EU countries, employers' associations, trade unions, industry and other interested parties to continue to work together to ensure that these initiatives produce the best possible outcomes.

-The Council adopted the 'Upskilling Pathways: New Opportunities for Adults' Recommendation in December 2016.
-The Commission is now working with EU countries and other interested parties to implement the Recommendation, helping low-skilled adults acquire a minimum level of literacy, numeracy and digital skills and/or acquire a broader set of skills by progressing towards an upper secondary qualification or equivalent.
+The Council adopted the Recommendation on upskilling pathways: new opportunities for adults in December 2016.
+The Commission is now working with EU countries and other interested parties to implement the recommendation, helping low-skilled adults acquire a minimum level of literacy, numeracy and digital skills and/or acquire a broader set of skills by progressing towards an upper secondary qualification or equivalent.

 The Commission is continuing to work on a set of measures to support the modernisation of vocational education and training (VET), in line with the policy priorities defined in the 2015 Riga Conclusions.
 A series of events and activities within the European Vocational Skills Week aim to make VET a first choice.

-In April 2018, EU countries adopted the Commission's proposal to revise the Europass framework.
-It is designed to ensure that the Europass framework can offer people better and easier-to-use tools to present their skills and obtain useful real-time information on skills needs and trends which can help with career and learning choices.
+The European Parliament and the Council agreed in April 2018 a revised decision on Europass - the common framework for the provision of better services for skills and qualifications.
+The new Europass framework will offer people better tools to present their skills and obtain useful real-time information on skills needs and trends which can help with career and learning choices.

-A proposal for a Recommendation on Graduate Tracking is under discussion with EU countries.
-The goal is to improve understanding of graduates' performance after their education and training experiences.
+The Council agreed a Recommendation on graduate tracking to improve understanding of graduates' performance after their education and training experiences.